 A very welcome visitor to Millstreet this week is American author and blogger of Irish descent, Rebekah Ruth.
 She is visiting the “real” Irish town that inspired the setting for her first novel Where the Pink Houses Are.
 Released in 2011, the novel took place in the fictional “Millway” where the author’s ability to conjure up the scenes were based on good old-fashioned imagination, and a bit of Google.

 In her first trip to Ireland, Ruth intends to use her visit to Millstreet to follow where the first story left off and launch, in earnest, her second novel.
 She is thrilled to be staying in one of Millstreet’s gracious B&B’s; a home base for her visit this July.
 “I will actually be able to infuse the real town into my book.
 I will have a feel for the “personality” of the place.
 It will still be fiction.
 But it will feel so much more real to me…and hopefully to my readers!” says Ruth.
-A full description of her decision to make this first trip to Ireland is in her blog post from last May. … continue reading the full article “American Author visiting Millstreet this week”
+A full description of her decision to make this first trip to Ireland is in her blog post from last May. [read more …] “American Author visiting Millstreet this week”

 Does anyone have a copy of the book “North Cork Fighting Rebels”.
 It must have been printed before 1960.
 I don’t have any other information but I would dearly love to buy/borrow this book if anyone has it.